krisfoster/graalvm-ni-demos/README.md

 ## Add Log4J and Why We Need the Tracing Agent

 So far, so good.
 But say we now want to add a library, or some code, to our project that relies on reflection.
-A good candidate for testing this out would be to add
+A good candidate for testing this out would be to add `log4j`.
+Let's do that.

+We've already added it as a dependency in the `pom.xml` file, all we need to do is to open up the `ListDir.java` file and uncomment some things.
+Go through and uncomment the various lines that add the imports and the logging code.

+OK, so now we have added logging, let's see if it works by rebuilding an running our Java app:

+`$ mvn clean package exec:exec -PJAVA`

 ## Running Parts of the Application at Build Time